 The administrative law judge conducts a hearing.
 You have the opportunity bring witnesses to the hearing, to testify on your behalf.
 You have the opportunity to testify on your own behalf.
-You also have the opportunity to cross examine any witnesses that testify on behalf of the New Jersey Motor Vehicle Commission.
+You also have the opportunity to cross examine whatever witnesses testify on behalf of the New Jersey Motor Vehicle Commission.
 The administrative law judge renders a decision.
 You are satisfied with the decision, and MVC accepts it.
 Or you are satisfied with the decision but MVC rejects it.
 OR you are dissatisfied with the decision.
 You then have the opportunity to tell the MVC why that agency should not adopt decision of the administrative law judge.
 Eventually, the New Jersey MVC imposes the finding of the administrative law judge, or even something more severe, or something less severe.
 These proceedings span a period of many months.
-In most cases, while all this is happening, your New Jersey drivers license remains valid; your right to drive in New Jersey is preserved.
+In many cases, while all this is happening, your New Jersey drivers license remains valid; your right to drive in New Jersey is preserved.

 The ruling of the MVC at that point, whatever it is, constitutes the final administrative action.
 All of the proceedings until this point have been administrative proceedings.
 It is only at that point that you first have a right to take your case to court.
 The court to which you take your case would be the Appellate Division of the Superior Court of New Jersey.

 Lawyers in the Law Offices Allan Marain handle matters in the New Jersey OAL, as well as in the Appellate Division of the Superior Court of New Jersey.
 These lawyers have combined experience that exceeds sixty-five years.
 Mr. Epting himself was, for many years, an OAL hearing officer.
 Lawyers in the Law Offices of ALlan Marain have the knowledge and the skill needed to provide first rate representation in contested MVC matters.
 Call them.

 CDL OAL Medical Issues Medical--CDL Restorations Points Revoked List Ticket